How to Lead in the Age of Disruption

-In 2018, did you find joy in your work?
+Reflecting on the last year, can you say that you found joy in your work?
 Did you have energy and focus?
 Did you invest time in your personal growth and development?
 Did you help others achieve success?

 If you can’t answer the above questions with positive gusto, then ask yourself these questions:

-- Where do I want to be at the close of 2019?
+- Where do I want to be at the close of this year?

-- How do I need to work differently in 2019 to get there?
+- How do I need to work differently to get there?

 - How do I help myself to more effectively lead others?